Default Ambiguity: Finding the Best Solution to the Clearing Problem: Details of the hardness proofs

 Thus in any other solution, we must have $r_{v_0} = r_{v_0'}=1$.
 However, this implies that $w$ does not receive any payment through the CDS in reference to $v_0$.
-Hence a strictly better solution can only exists if it has $r_{v_{\overline{\textsc{d}}}}=0$ and thus $r_{v_{\textsc{d}}}=1$, i.e. if we find an independent set of size at least $k$ in the corresponding graph.
-Any such set indeed provides a strictly better solution: the nodes in the Max\textsc{IS} construction cannot have an equity less than 0, and the nodes in the unhappy penalty gadgets have strictly larger equities.
+Hence a strictly better solution can only exist if it has $r_{\overline{v_{I}}}=0$ and thus $r_{v_I}=1$, i.e. if we find a satisfying assignment.
+Any such assignment indeed provides a strictly better solution: the nodes in the base construction cannot have less equity than 0, and the nodes in the unhappy penalty gadgets have strictly larger equities.
 Nodes $v_0$, $v_0'$ still have an equity of 0, and nodes $s_0$ and $w$ still have an equity of 1.
-Thus a strictly better solution than $r$ exists if and only if there is an independent set of size at least $k$ in $G$, and thus deciding its existence is indeed NP-hard.
+Thus a strictly better solution than $r$ exists if and only if $\phi$ is satisfiable.